eddmann/eddmann.github.io/_posts/2020/2020-10-20-creating-a-contact-tracing-scanner-using-swift-for-macos.md

 [![Contact Tracing Scanner using Swift for macOS](/uploads/creating-a-contact-tracing-scanner-using-swift-for-macos/contact-tracing-scanner.png)](https://github.com/eddmann/contact-tracing-scanner-macos)

-Using [Core Bluetooth](https://developer.apple.com/documentation/corebluetooth) I was able to scan for devices which were advertising the registered service UUID `0xfd6f` - and in-turn parse the service data.
+Using [Core Bluetooth](https://developer.apple.com/documentation/corebluetooth) I was able to scan for devices which were advertising the registered service UUID `0xfd6f` and in-turn parse the service data.
-The process overall, was very similair to the one used when building the Web Bluetooth solution.
+The process overall was very similar to the one used when building the Web Bluetooth solution.

 ```swift
 // ...